 To ensure they gain an all-round experience during their studies, our students also undertake an industry placement, which can be anything from orchestral performance anywhere in the world (including Europe, China and the USA) to marketing and fundraising.

-We are proud to have established close relationships with around 80 orchestras and ensembles across Europe and important partnerships with the BBC Philharmonic, Hallé, Royal Liverpool Philharmonic, Manchester Camerata, Opera North, the BBC at Media City and Global Radio (Classic FM) closer to home, as well as with numerous performing arts organisations, festivals and agencies across the UK and EU.
+We are proud to have established close relationships with multiple orchestras and ensembles across Europe and important partnerships with the BBC Philharmonic, Hallé, Royal Liverpool Philharmonic, Manchester Camerata, Opera North, the BBC at Media City and Global Radio (Classic FM) closer to home, as well as with numerous performing arts organisations, festivals and agencies across the UK and EU.

 RNCM Futures Entrepreneurship Award